IEEE-VIT/ArduTunes/CONTRIBUTING.md

   :white_check_mark: **Examples of valid messages:**

-  - Added serialisers.py for users app
+  - Added pitch.h to the project
-  - Updated mainVolume.h file
+  - Updated mainVolume.ino file
-  - Changed functionality of authentication process
+  - Changed visual of the DIY Synthesizer

   :x: **Examples of invalid messages:**

   - Idk why this is not working
-  - Only ui bug fixes left
+  - Only some bug fixes left
-  - All changes done, ready for production :))
+  - All changes done, ready for playing :))

 - Before opening a PR, make sure you squash all your commits into one single commit using `git rebase` (squash).
 Instead of having 50 commits that describe 1 feature implementation, there must be one commit that describes everything that has been done so far.
 You can read up about it [here](https://www.internalpointers.com/post/squash-commits-into-one-git).
   > NOTE: While squashing your commits to write a new one, do not make use of `-m` flag.
 In this case, a vim editor window shall open.
 Write a title for the commit within 50-70 characters, leave a line and add an understandable description.